simonecalabrese/encryptor/README.md

 # Encryptor
 Encryptor is a fast multithreaded file encryption and decryption cli tool optimized for multi-core CPUs and minimal RAM usage.

-It uses OpenSSL's AES algorithm with CTR mode and chunked file reading so that only a small portion of the file is loaded into memory at a time, making it possible to encrypt very large files on systems with limited RAM.
+It uses OpenSSL's AES algorithm with CTR mode and chunked file processing so that only a small portion of the file is loaded into memory at a time, making it possible to encrypt very large files on systems with limited RAM.

 ## Installation
 - Make sure to have installed OpenSSL.